matthiasanderer/icsFormatter/README.md

 icsFormatter
 ============

+## This repository is not under active development and contains several issues.
+There are a lot of forks now that might work better.

 My fork of the original ics.js

 I took out the FileSaver.js and Blob.js parts as it better fit my needs.